fuankarion/Vision17/Lab5-features/Readme.md

 The *lib* folder contains functions that can be used to represent images as textons.

-Pay special attention to the following functions (you will find them in the example), try to figure out what they do, what their inputs and outputs are.
+Pay special attention to the following functions (you will see the again in the example), try to figure out what they do, what their inputs and outputs are.

     -   fbCreate
     -   fbRun
     -   computeTextons
     -   assignTextons

-The following script will give you some ideas on how to create a texton dictionary from 2 sample images, then use it  to compare another 2 images
+The following script will give you some ideas on how to create a texton dictionary from 2 sample images, then use it  to compare another 2 images:

 ```Matlab
 addpath('/home/jcleon/visionTest/Lab05/lib')